Divorce & Separation

-No two situations are exactly the same so it is essential that you take professional, bespoke advice that is tailored to your precise circumstances.
-Our solicitors have an exceptional level of skill and knowledge of this complicated area and will provide you with in-depth, bespoke advice to ensure the best possible outcome and conclusion for you.
+No two situations are exactly the same, so it is essential that you take professional advice that is tailored to your precise circumstances.
+Our specialist Divorce Solicitors are highly experienced in this complex area of law and will provide you with in-depth, bespoke advice to ensure the best possible outcome and conclusion for you.

 - Business and divorce

-- Fixed fee divorce
+- Pensions on divorce

-- Finances following divorce or separation
+- Financial claims after divorce or separation

-- High net worth individuals
+- Divorce for high net worth individuals

-Will I have to go to court during Divorce proceedings?
+Will I have to go to court during divorce proceedings?

-However, with the help of our solicitors, many of our clients are able to avoid court proceedings entirely by coming to an amicable agreement through negotiation and mediation.
-Our solicitors are highly skilled at helping clients reach a resolution in a collaborative way, which not only minimises the stress but also keeps legal costs down.
+However, with the help of our solicitors, many of our clients are able to avoid attending court by coming to an amicable agreement through negotiation and mediation.
+Our family law team is highly skilled at helping clients reach a resolution in a collaborative way, which not only minimises the stress but also keeps legal costs down.

-Once any agreement is reached, it will be approved by a court to ensure its legality and fairness to both parties but you will not need to attend.
+Once any agreement is reached, it will be approved by a court to ensure its legality and fairness to both parties, but you will not need to attend.

-What will happen to my Children?
+What will happen to my children?

 If mediation fails and you are unable to come to an agreement with regard to access arrangements for your children, the court will come to a decision about where a child should live and the contact they will have with their other parent.
 This will all be decided in the child’s best interests taking into consideration, the feelings and wishes of the child, the likely effect of the decision on them, their specific emotional, physical and educational needs, the capability of each parent and characteristics of the child such as age, gender, background and anything else that the court considers to be relevant.

-What is a clean-break Divorce?
+What is a clean-break divorce?